 Section 194Q on Purchase Invoices in India

-Buyer-side guide to Section 194Q on Indian purchase invoices: thresholds, GST treatment, booking-vs-payment timing, and AP checks before payment.
+Buyer-side guide to Section 194Q TDS on Indian purchase invoices: Rs.
+50 lakh threshold, GST treatment, booking-vs-payment timing, and AP checks.

 Published